 Contact influential bloggers from your niche and give out your eBook to them.
 If they like it, ask them to promote it on their website/blog with an accompanying guest post which you can provide.

-This is a great way of sharing your content through an industry expert to other people belonging to the same niche.
+This is a great way of sharing your content with an industry expert to other people belonging to the same niche.

 #18.
 Create Tutorials and Offer eBook for Reference